PetarMihaylov-PM/MERN-projects/01. E-commerce-website/README.md

 # 🛍️ Trend🍊ra eCommerce Website 🛍️
-This is a work-in-progress eCommerce website built with a focus on responsive layout and user-friendly shopping experience.
-The site includes features like product browsing, shopping cart, user profile page, user authentication, admin panel and etc. The project is built using the MERN stack —
-MongoDB, Express, React, and Node.js — along with Tailwind CSS for styling and Vite for fast development and build performance.
+This is an eCommerce website designed with a focus on responsive layout and a user-friendly shopping experience.
+It includes features such as product browsing, a shopping cart, user authentication, a user profile page, and an admin panel.
+The project is built using the MERN stack - MongoDB, Express, React, and Node.js - along with Tailwind CSS for styling and Vite for fast development and optimized build performance.

 ![trendora2](https://github.com/user-attachments/assets/3f41b84d-f7b6-4e7b-9d03-25e62a76614b)